If “Self-Care” Makes You Cringe, Try This Instead

 Maybe it's the Baader-Meinhof phenomenon that happens when you want to buy a gray minivan, and then suddenly all you see on the road are gray minivans!

-(I make myself laugh because I actually drive a gray minivan and no one is actually fantasizing about buying one.
+(I make myself laugh because I actually drive a gray minivan and no one is fantasizing about buying one.
 But you get the point.)

-Or maybe it's because self care is really that gosh darn dang important!
+Or maybe it's because self-care is really that gosh darn dang important!

 I totally forgot to take care of myself, physically and mentally, during the years when my babies were young.
 I wasn’t sleeping well, exercising or relaxing.